gonzalo-bulnes/free-software-to-develop-free-robotics/README.md

 ## Abstract

-This two-part twenty-minute talk introduces a free robotics development stack composed by Ubuntu, ROS and the Arduino IDE.
+This two-part twenty-minute talk introduces a free robotics development stack composed by Ubuntu, ROS and the Arduino IDE. ([PDF in English](https://github.com/gonzalo-bulnes/free-software-to-develop-free-robotics/raw/master/FLOSH.pdf) and [PDF in Spanish](https://github.com/gonzalo-bulnes/free-software-to-develop-free-robotics/raw/master/FLOSH-es.pdf))

 The first part contains no technical information.
 It introduces free software and hardware licenses, explains how they incentive collaborative work and innovation, and, beyond that, how their use can lead to an evolution in the perception companies have of the value of their developers and products, with significant effects on the adoption of modern working methods (agile and value-driven development) and environements (intrinsic motivation).